mcfixstuff/Point-Of-Sale-Database/README.md

             die("Connection error: " . $mysqli->connect_error);
         }

-2. Create a index.php file in GitHub repository.
+3. Create an index.php file in GitHub repository.
 This will be the default web page when you deploy your web app.
-For this example, it will be a basic a page to create an account.
+For this example, it will be a basic page to create an account.
 Paste the following:

         <!DOCTYPE html>
         <head>